 0609G Att 3-01 PURPOSE

-The shutdown consists of three phases: Phase 1, Definition and Initial Screening of Findings; Phase 2, Initial Risk Significance Approximation and Basis; and Phase 3, Risk Significance Finalization and Justification.
-Inspection Manual Chapter (IMC) 0609 Appendix G, Shutdown Operations Significance Determination Process is used by inspectors to conduct the phase 1 screening analysis.
-This template is used by SRAs to perform phase 2 analyses for certain BWR shutdown findings discussed below.
+The shutdown Significance Determination Process (SDP) consists of three phases: Phase 1, Definition and Initial Screening of Findings; Phase 2, Initial Risk Significance Approximation and Basis; and Phase 3, Risk Significance Finalization and Justification.
+Inspection Manual Chapter (IMC) 0609 Appendix G, Attachment 1, Shutdown Operations Significance Determination Process Phase 1 and Initial Screening and Characterization of Findings is used by inspectors to conduct the phase 1 screening analysis.
+This template is used by SRAs or headquarters risk analysts to perform phase 2 analyses for certain BWR shutdown findings discussed below.

 ENTRY CONDITIONS FOR SDP-RELATED INSPECTION FINDING

-This template provides a simplified, risk-informed framework to estimate the increase in core damage frequency (CDF) during shutdown operations due to that are identified as requiring quantitative assessment from the Phase 1 screening in IMC 0609 Appendix G, Attachment 1.
+This template provides a simplified, risk-informed framework to estimate the increase in core damage frequency (CDF) during shutdown operations due to findings that are identified as requiring quantitative assessment from the Phase 1 screening in IMC 0609 Appendix G, Attachment 1.

 01.02 MANAGEMENT DIRECTIVE 8.3 ENTRY

-Procedures are given in 4 for using this template to perform quantitative assessment of shutdown events to satisfy Management Directive (MD) 8.3.
+Procedures are given in Section 4 for using this template to perform quantitative assessment of shutdown events to satisfy Management Directive (MD) 8.3.

 01.03 APPLICABILITY

-The process in this is designed to provide SRAs and analysts with a simple, scrutable probabilistic risk framework for use in identifying potentially risk-significant shutdown issues within the Initiating Events, Mitigation Systems, and Barrier Integrity cornerstones.
+The process in this template is designed to provide SRAs and analysts with a simple, scrutable probabilistic risk framework for use in identifying potentially risk-significant shutdown issues within the Initiating Events, Mitigation Systems, and Barrier Integrity cornerstones.
 The results from this SDP tool are intended to facilitate communication on the basis of risk significance between the NRC and licensees.

 0609G Att 3-02 LIMITS AND PRECAUTIONS